Memory Capacity of Recurrent Neural Networks with Matrix Representation: Introduction

-In order to provide theoretical evaluation, we take into consideration a generic memory augmented RNN which simply stores the finite amount of past states.
-With this architecture, we thus calculate and simulate it's capacity to show that it is greater than the capacity of a simple matrix recurrent architecture, hence showing the increase in the notion of mathematical memory capacity introduced by adding an extremely simple memory architecture.
-However, for more practical purposes, we extend the idea of \textit{memory networks} \citep{weston2014memory} to also include the second order tensors, thus introducing the \textit{matrix representation stored - neural memory}.
-We introduce matrix representation stored neural memory for matrix NTM (MatNTM).
-We report the results of simulation of the governing equations of memory capacity of matrix RNNs both with and without external memory and also shows results of synthetic algorithmic experiments using MatNTMs.
+In order to provide theoretical evaluation, we take into consideration a generic memory-augmented RNN which simply stores a finite amount of past states.
+We then use theoretical and simulation study to show that it has greater capacity than a simple matrix recurrent architecture without memory; hence, practically showing the increase in memory capacity that is to be expected by addition of a simple memory architecture.
+However, for more practical purposes, we extend the idea of \textit{memory networks} \cite{weston2014memory} to also include the second order tensors, thus introducing the \textit{matrix representation stored neural memory} for matrix NTM (MatNTM).
+We report the results of the simulation of the governing equations of memory capacity of matrix RNNs both with and without external memory and also show results of synthetic algorithmic experiments using MatNTMs.

-The structure of the paper is given as follows.
-In Section \ref{MCiNN}, we briefly introduce and discuss definitions for memory capacity in neural networks.
-Section \ref{MTiMRN} introduces the formal notion of memory capacity for a matrix recurrent network and presents various bounds on it under differing constraints on the parameters.
-Section \ref{TEoESMoSD} presents study on the effect of adding an external memory to evaluate memory capacity.
-Section \ref{S} presents results of simulations of the governing equations of memory capacity of matrix recurrent networks both with and without external memory and Section \ref{E} shows further results of two synthetic algorithmic experiments.
-Finally, we conclude the paper with discussion of further research in Section 8.
+We present the rest of the paper as follows.
+In Section 2, we present various definitions for memory capacity in neural networks.
+In Section 3, the overarching goal is to capture the effect of external state memory dynamics.
+Motivated by previous discussions, Section 4 presents the MatNTM with the procedure of memory lookup.
+Section 5 presents a simulation study in order to quantitatively observe the theoretical properties obtained by the theorems in the prior sections.
+Section 6 presents experiments and results, which is followed by a discussion in Section 7.